 For more than 80 years, the Ontario Catholic School Trustees’ Association (OCSTA) has safeguarded and promoted the interests of Catholic education in Ontario.
 We are the central source of information about government funding and initiatives affecting Catholic education.
 As the sole representative of Ontario’s 29 English Catholic District School Boards, OCSTA represents the needs and perspectives of Catholic school boards to the provincial government and, when necessary, the federal government.

 The Pontifical Mission Societies is the name of a group of Catholic missionary societies that are under the canonical jurisdiction of the Bishop of Rome (the Pope).
-These organizations include the Society for the Propagation of the Faith, the Society of St. Peter the Apostle, the Holy Childhood Association and the Missionary Union of Priests and Religious.
+These organizations include the Society for the Propagation of the Faith, the Society of St. Peter the Apostle, and the Holy Childhood Association

 Born on the wings of the 2002 World Youth Day in Canada, Salt + Light is a unique instrument of the New Evangelization.
 It is dedicated to being – and helping others become – the salt of the earth and the light of the world.
 Our mission is to proclaim Jesus Christ and the joy of the Gospel to the world by telling stories of hope that bring people closer to Christ and the Catholic faith.